AleynaBeyzaKaan/The-Project-Stroke-Prediction/README.md

 In this project, we perform data cleaning to ensure the dataset is ready for analysis.\
 Missing values in the ’bmi’ column was filled with the mean values which are calculated separately for the cases with and without strokes.
+### Encoding the Variables
+To work with categorical variables for further analysis, data encoding was used.
+Converting categorical variables into numerical format using the factorize function, enhances the datasets’ relevance for modelling.

 ## Requirements